 You should keep track of your screenshots (a spreadsheet is good!) to learn which content types (e.g., photos, videos, Geo-Filters) resonate the most with your audience.

 Also, be aware of who is screenshotting your Snaps the most.
 They could end up being some of your biggest brand promoters.

 This one is straightforward.
 Your Snapchat followers are the ones following you and (hopefully) engaging with your content.

-What isn’t straightforward, though, is the exact number of followers you have.
-Snapchat currently uses a scoring system in lieu of a precise follower count.
+However, what isn’t straightforward is the exact number of followers you have.
+Snapchat currently uses a scoring system instead of a precise follower count.

 This score represents the sum of all the messages you send and receive.
-However, there is a handy rule-of-thumb that allows you to roughly calculate your followers: Take the highest number of views you’ve received on a Snapchat Story and multiply it by 1.5.
+However, there is a handy rule-of-thumb that allows you to calculate your followers roughly: Take the highest number of views you’ve received on a Snapchat Story and multiply it by 1.5.

-This should give you a rough estimate of how many followers you have on Snapchat.
-Knowing the amount of followers you have will key you in on how aware people are of your brand, as well as whether or not your Snapchat campaigns are worthwhile in the first place.
+This should give you an estimate of how many followers you have on Snapchat.
+Knowing the number of followers you have will help you understand how aware people are of your brand and whether or not your Snapchat campaigns are worthwhile in the first place.

 Demonstrate the ROI of Snapchat

 Before Snapchat launched its analytics, marketers had to do a lot of guesswork and screen grabbing to show how the platform contributed to social media goals.